RohitMudili/relational-to-graphrag/README.md

 - **🤖 Natural Language Queries**: Ask questions in plain English
 - **📊 Graph Analytics**: Discover patterns and insights hidden in relationships

-### What Problem Does This Solve?

-Traditional relational databases excel at structured queries but struggle with:
-- Semantic similarity searches ("find customers like X")
-- Complex relationship traversals (2+ joins)
-- Natural language querying
-- Context-aware retrieval

-This system bridges that gap by automatically converting your relational data into a **GraphRAG (Graph Retrieval-Augmented Generation)** system.

 ### Real-World Use Cases